 Use of the sweat lodge has been misappropriated by some non-natives in North America and internationally, resulting in responses like the Lakota Declaration of War and similar statements from Indigenous Elders declaring that these dangerous and disrespectful misappropriations need to stop.

 There are several styles of structures used in different cultures; in addition to the most common domed or oblong structures, there are also permanent structures made of wood and earth.
 Stones are typically heated and then water poured over them to create steam.

 Something similar to a sweat lodge can be found in different ancient cultures as a ritual for healing, cleansing, and reaching higher consciousness.

 One of the early non-Indian occurrences can be found in the fifth century BC, when Scythians constructed pole and woolen cloth sweat baths.

 Vapor baths were in use among the Celtic tribes, and the sweat-house was in general use in Ireland down to the 18th, and even survived into the 19th century.
 It was of beehive shape and was covered with clay.
-It was often used as a cure for rheumatism.
+It was especially resorted to as a cure for rheumatism.
 These permanent structures were built of stone, and square or corbeled "beehive" versions are often found, mostly in the Irish and Gaelic-speaking areas of Ireland and Scotland, though most seem of relatively recent date.
 The method of construction, heating the structure, and usage was different from the North American examples, and they seem to have been regarded as therapeutic in function, like the sauna, and perhaps typically used by one person at a time, given their small size.